Building Healthy Relationships

 4th-6th grade

-During preadolescence, peer relationships take on more importance, and learning how to communicate feelings is important for both youth and adults.
-The Building Healthy Relationships: Consent & Peer Pressure workshop for 4th-6th graders empowers pre-adolescents with the skills to communicate about consent, how to examine situations where consent is violated, how to identify and respond to different types of peer pressure, and how to identify people in their lives who can offer help if they find themselves in a difficult situation.
+The Building Healthy Relationships: Consent & Peer Pressure workshop for 4th-6th graders empowers pre-teens with the skills to communicate about consent, examine situations where consent is violated, identify and respond to different types of peer pressure, and identify people in their lives who can offer help if they find themselves in a difficult situation.

 Goals